Builderbot2000/bc-land-value-analysis/README.md

 ### Quick Start (Interactive Visualization on MyBinder)

-To view the data analysis results and interact with the visualizations directly, you can simply click the following link to launch the project on [MyBinder](https://mybinder.org/v2/gh/Builderbot2000/bc-land-value-analysis.git/dev?labpath=cmpt732_project_visualization.ipynb).
-This will allow you to explore the interactive visualizations without any setup.
+To view the data analysis results and interact with the visualizations directly, you can simply click the following link to launch the project on [MyBinder](https://mybinder.org/v2/gh/Builderbot2000/bc-land-value-analysis.git/dev?labpath=cmpt732_project_visualization.ipynb) and click "▶▶".
+This will allow you run the notebook and explore the interactive visualizations without any setup.

 ### Set Up the Project on AWS (Optional)